danielnaber/oxygen-languagetool-plugin/README.md

 Major limitations, as this is just a prototype:
 * requires a [LanguageTool](http://languagetool.org) server running on localhost, port 8081 (HTTP, not HTTPS)
-* requires Java 7, but it seems Oxygen for the Mac comes with a bundled version of Java 6
 * works in Author mode only
 * requires clicking the "Check Text" button once
 * uses the default language configured for the spell checker (ignores `lang` attributes)